-To store, place in an airtight container in the refrigerator for about 5 days.
+To store, place in an airtight container in the refrigerator for about five days.

 How to Freeze Gluten-Free Banana Almond Butter Muffins

-The best way to freeze these muffins to enjoy later is flash freezing.
-This is basically placing the muffins individually on a baking sheet, freeze them, and then placing in a freezer-safe container.
+The best way to freeze these GF muffins to enjoy later is flash freezing.
+This is basically placing the muffins individually on a baking sheet, freezing them, and then placing them in a freezer-safe container.
 They can be stored for up to 3 months.